Lectures and Gallery Talks

 From seasoned artists to those who simply enjoy looking at art, this bi-monthly program invites all aesthetes to engage in friendly art critique!
 At each meeting participants may bring one work to share with their fellow artists during the commentary session.
 Join us for the critique, receive feedback on your art, and be inspired by the art of others!

 Cost: $5.00 for Museum or Montgomery Art Guild Members, $10.00 nonmembers.

 Junior Executive Board

 The Montgomery Museum of Fine Arts founded a Junior Executive Board in Summer 2011 to promote membership to and build awareness about the Montgomery Museum of Fine Arts among young professionals in the River Region.
 The Junior Executive Board targets community arts enthusiasts ages 25 to 40 and holds an annual fundraiser each fall called Art in Concert.
-The group also founded Mixed Media, arts focused after-hours events throughout the year; in 2012.
+The group hosts Last Call, arts focused after-hours events, throughout the year.
 Resumes are solicited in the fall of each year and service on the Junior Executive Board runs from January to December.
-The 2014 JEB President is Ms. Beth Hataway.
-To learn how you can be a part of JEB contact Development Officer Katherine Trumble at 334.240.4347 or Email.
+The 2017 JEB President is Mrs. Rachael Gallagher.
+To learn how you can be a part of JEB contact the Development Office at 334.240.4333 or Email.